-In order to acheive this openness at the windows and still maintain the possibility of two enclosed bedrooms we designed a series of moving “walls” that allowed the window to disengage from the enclosure of the rooms.
+In order to achieve this openness at the windows and still maintain the possibility of two enclosed bedrooms we designed a series of moving “walls” that allowed the window to disengage from the enclosure of the rooms.

 The flexible moving enclosures for the bedrooms and the disengaged curtain wall represented a breakthrough from the typical ways of enclosing and defining spaces.
 It proposes the possibility of a much more dynamic and active way of configuring residential spaces- so that they can be easily reconfigured for different use groups or occasions.
 It eliminates the empty spaces that are cut off from the main living space and yet seldom used.
 This is a continuation of a process that started when kitchens became open to the dining area or living spaces, formal living rooms gave way to open living spaces and dining rooms gave way to open living dining spaces and the “loft” model for residential arrangement.